jquery-ui-rails/jquery-ui-rails/README.md

   `jquery-ui.js` asset as well, so until that is removed from the jquery-rails gem (see issue [#46](https://github.com/rails/jquery-rails/issues/46)), we cannot distribute `jquery-ui.js` without risking conflicts.

+  To reduce confusion, as long as there is no `jquery-ui.js`, we also do not distribute the official `jquery-ui-i18n.js` and `jquery-ui.css`.
+The latter is available as `jquery.ui.all.css` however.